 One thing I love about Florida is its botanical gardens.
 Because the weather and climate here is so ideal, almost anything will grow in Florida.
 All kinds of tropical flowers, the most interesting trees, plants in all colors, flamingos (!!!), and so much more.

-The Marie Selby Botanical Gardens bill themselves as a living museum, right there on Sarasota’s bay-front.
+The Marie Selby Botanical Gardens bills themselves as a living museum, right there on Sarasota’s bay-front.
 This 15-acre botanical garden features more than 20,000 plants including 5,500 beautiful orchids.

 I know, I know.
 It’s too soon after Yoder’s to even think about food already.
 But after the Marie Selby Botanical Gardens, head back to your hotel for a bit.
-Relax, take a shower, chill out to a point where you feel comfortable eating again.
-And when you do, head to Indigenous.
+Relax, take a shower, chill out to a point where you feel comfortable eating and drinking again.
+And when you do, head first to 99 Bottles Taproom and Bottle Shop in downtown Sarasota.

 3 Days in Sarasota: Day 2